Our lead teacher for science is Miss Nixon.

 Science provides opportunities to develop other areas of the curriculum such as maths.
 Reading scales, drawing line graphs of results, using a variety of units and finding averages are some examples.
 Science also provides possibilities for extended writing such as report writing, and writing instructions.
 There are also clear links with careers and these wider curriculum links are reflected in the way that science is planned and taught at Pearson Primary School.

-Scientific vocabulary, scientific terms and language is carefully planned for and build on throughout the year groups.
+Scientific vocabulary, scientific terms and language is carefully planned for and built on throughout the year groups.
 Links to their wider meanings are made to really develop their understanding of language.
 As the children move up the school there is increasing levels of knowledge and understanding of subject content and scientific concepts.